 By HRMI Researchers Natalie Speier and Livvy Mitchell.

+In the United States, violations of the right to education are affected by race.
 A significant portion of students who belong to ethnic or racial minorities continue to attend segregated schools.
-School districts that serve students of colour are underfunded in comparison to white school districts, leading to a large disparity in the quality of education received (NPR, 2019).
-The OHCHR also expressed concerns about the US providing the right to water and water sanitation in poorer communities, specifically highlighting household water disconnection in Detroit (OHCHR, 2015).
+School districts that serve students of colour are underfunded in comparison to white school districts, leading to a large disparity in the quality of education that students receive.

-Overall, the U.S. could improve greatly in providing its people with basic human rights.
+Overall, the US could improve greatly in providing its people with basic human rights.
+Some headlines from this article:

-If you are unfamiliar with HRMI’s data, and want to learn about it, you can read every section to understand HRMI’s data in detail.
-Alternatively, you can skip to the U.S.-specific sections for some examples of how America’s change-makers can use our data to work for human rights improvements.
+In this article, you can read every section to understand HRMI’s data in detail, or you can skip to the US-specific sections for some examples of how the United States’ change-makers can use our data to work for human rights improvements.

 How do HRMI’s data work?